 “It can also be really useful to break your turnover figures down by other factors, such as by team, by gender or by age,” Susan Andrews, HR consultant at KIS Finance, told Business News Daily.
 “That way, you may be able to identify potential problems within specific parts of your workforce and take action to address any issues that you discover.”

 To calculate your employee turnover rate, you need three figures: the number of employees who left in a given time frame (both voluntarily and involuntarily), the number of employees at the beginning of that time frame, and the number of employees at the end of that time frame.

 First, you must calculate the average number of employees during the set time frame:

 After you have the average number of employees, use the following formula to calculate your employee turnover rate:

 Low employee turnover usually has a positive impact on a business, whereas high turnover is generally negative.
 Businesses with low turnover rates tend to have more favorable reputations.
 A desirable turnover rate, somewhere around 10%, signifies high employee satisfaction, which, in turn, helps attract top talent.

 Todd Brook, managing director of the employee engagement platform Engagement Multiplier, said about 67% of those costs are “soft costs,” such as the opportunity cost incurred when a project is delayed, but there are also the additional costs of using internal resources to recruit, hire and train new employees.

 “Thirty-three percent of the costs are ‘hard costs,’ representing cash outflow,” he added.
 “These costs include hiring temporary workers or outsourcing work as a result of employee departures, as well as the costs associated with hiring: advertising, recruiting fees, and the costs of drug tests and background checks.”
-[Visit our background check service reviews page to learn more about background checks.]
+[Visit our article outliningbackground check service types to learn more about background checks.]